laja2909/dp/README.md

 ---clone repo in hetzner
 ---create ssh keys there

-- push your dev branch to github and merge into main.
-This should trigger terraform cloud run that initialises resources:
-1. hetzner server with:
-- firewall configs so that your local computer has ssh access to it, see docs of remote access [here](docs/systems/hetzner/remote_connection_hetzner.md)
-- by default, project directory is created where the github main branch will be cloned and virtualenv is created and project initialised
-2. DigitalOcean?
-3. AWS s3 bucket

 #### config remote ssh access
 - once remote server is created, copy the ssh keys from remote server to your local computer [here](docs/systems/hetzner/remote_connection_hetzner.md)